 “Are you serious?”
 I wanted to ask, but I kept my mouth shut.
 I picked up the pace.
 I called to make reservations.
 In Los Angeles: Vida, Modada, Rockenwagner, Campanile, Spago, Abiquiu… In San Francisco: Rubicon, Aqua, Flying Saucer, Hawthorne Lane, Vertigo, The Dining Room at The Ritz-Carlton… I had a budget of $700 a day, which seemed like a fortune at the time (the equivalent today of about $1,400).
 I think my boss had failed to spend the staff’s travel budget for the year, and if we didn’t use it, we’d lose it.
 Hence this last-minute assignment.
 Little did I know at the time, but the magazine was about to go through some big changes, and that boss was on his way out the door.

-Although still fairly new to food writing, I knew most of the biggest stars: Alice Waters, Jeremiah Tower, Nancy Oakes, Wolfgang Puck… I had interviewed most of them, but I had not dined in their restaurants.
+Although still fairly new to food writing, I knew most of the biggest stars: Alice Waters, Jeremiah Tower, Nancy Oakes, Wolfgang Puck… I had interviewed many of them, but I had not dined in their restaurants.